MicrosoftDocs/customer-insights/ci-docs/journeys/real-time-marketing-form-prefill.md

 The form prefill feature enhances the customer experience by automatically filling in form fields with known values for existing customers.
 This feature is available for both *marketing* and *event registration* forms.
 However, preference center forms use a different method for prefilling.

 An existing customer is identified based on the prefill context in the URL, which is derived from a link in an email.
 Therefore, the form can only be prefilled if the customer arrives at the page by clicking a link in the email.
 The prefill context in the email link is valid for 30 days.
-If the customer clicks a link in an email older than 30 days, the visited form will not be prefilled.
-Additionally, the form can only be prefilled if the existing customer has provided consent for the Tracking purpose.
-You should inform your customers that by forwarding an email containing a link to a prefilled form, they may inadvertently expose their personal information.
+If the customer selects a link in an email older than 30 days, the visited form won't be prefilled.
+Additionally, the form can only be prefilled if the existing customer provided consent for the Tracking purpose.
+You should inform your customers that by forwarding an email containing a link to a prefilled form, they might inadvertently expose their personal information.

 The default values of form fields are replaced by the prefilled values.